Workplace bullying: Geographical culture

-Research investigating the acceptability of the bullying behaviour across different cultures (e.g. Power et al., 2013) clearly shows that culture affects the perception of the acceptable behaviour.
+Research investigating the acceptability of bullying behaviour across different cultures (e.g. Power et al., 2013) clearly shows that culture affects the perception of acceptable behaviour.

 National background also influences the prevalence of workplace bullying (Harvey et al., 2009; Hoel et al., 1999; Lutgen-Sandvik et al., 2007).

 Humane orientation is negatively associated with the acceptability of work-related bullying.

 Performance orientation is positively associated with the acceptance of bullying.
 Future orientation is negatively associated with the acceptability of bullying.
 A culture of femininity suggests that individuals who live and work in this kind of culture tend to value interpersonal relationships to a greater degree.

 Three broad dimensions have been mentioned in relation to workplace bullying: power distance; masculinity versus femininity; and individualism versus collectivism (Lutgen-Sandvik et al., 2007).

 In Confucian Asia, which has a higher performance orientation than Latin America and Sub-Saharan Africa, bullying may be seen as an acceptable price to pay for performance.
 The value Latin America holds for personal connections with employees and the higher humane orientation of Sub-Saharan Africa may help to explain their distaste for bullying.
 A culture of individualism in the US implies competition, which may increase the likelihood of workplace bullying situations.